rjwats/esp8266-react/README.md

 * [ArduinoJson](https://github.com/bblanchon/ArduinoJson)
 * [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer)

 **NB: The project doesn't currently fix it's dependencies to a particular version.
-PlatformIO will always use the latest version.**
+PlatformIO will always use the latest version of it's dependencies, npm will always use the latest minor version, which could be a problem for material-ui-next which is still in flux. **